-Today, departments can’t work in silos any more.
+Today, departments can’t work in silos anymore.
 As jobs and departments highly depend on each other, organizations need to ensure easy collaboration and communication within and among different teams.

 Authentic and trusted leadership

-Leadership is, without the doubt, the most important aspect of every workplace culture.
+Leadership is, without a doubt, the most important aspect of every workplace culture.
 Moreover, leaders are the ones who should continuously promote company values and act as role models to the rest of the organization.

 According to research, 61% of employees cite trust in and with senior management as important to their satisfaction.

 In the current work environment, leaders are trying to find new ways to motivate employees, advocate for them and drive passion and commitment.
 Even though leaders are an essential ingredient to a successful culture, there is still much room for improvement - 35% of employees do not trust senior leaders at their organization.